10-must-know-patient-engagement-statistics

 Focusing on a small set of high-impact engagement measures, such as portal utilization, text engagement rates, and RPM adherence, can unlock notable gains in both care quality and operational performance in 2026 and beyond.

-What are the most important patient engagement metrics to track in 2026?
+What patient engagement metrics should clinics track in 2026?

-Where can I find reliable patient engagement research and study findings?
+Where can clinics find reliable patient engagement data and benchmarks?